 COUNSELLING and PSYCHOTHERAPY

 Anthroposophic psychological therapies are used worldwide in a large range of professions.
 In fact, any profession that uses dialogue and human psychology belongs to this work field.
 Their approaches bring a spiritually informed understanding of an individual's challenges and tasks.
 If the experiences we have during our life are too big, too traumatic or we do not have the right constitutional conditions to deal with them, help might be found in the following therapies:

 Biographical Counselling 'and Biography Work offer a unique approach to both healing and self development that is - in its widest sense – holistic.
 It links the wellbeing of each person to the wellbeing of a family, a community, and the world.
 As we deepen the understanding of who we are and take steps to heal and develop ourselves, we become more able to connect with greater integrity to the things that matter most.'
 To read more, see the Biographical Counselling.

-The UK Association for Anthroposophic Counselling and Psychotherapy (UKAACP-Mercury) is an association of professional psychotherapists and counsellors in the UK.
-Read more about UK Association for Anthroposophic.
+The UK Association for Anthroposophic Counselling and Psychotherapy (Mercury-UKAACP) is an association of professional psychotherapists and counsellors in the UK.
+Read more about The UK Association for Anthroposophic.
 Counselling and Psychotherapy.

 More about Anthroposophic Psychotherapy internationally.